fommil/fpmortals/manuscript/main-text.md

 examples that are not necessarily pure, such as ApplicativeError and the Monoid usecase with exceptions.

+kittens

+allows overriding with different implementations (e.g. the "merge business rules" example) we don't always get to choose our APIs, and sometimes our customers ask us to throw an exception

 ## TODO data types

 # TODO Effects